A Budget-First Approach to Architecture: Why It Matters for Your Project

 Some architects establish a client brief first, followed by an estimated cost.
 This estimate can easily exceed the client’s budget, which sometimes leads to the architect not being engaged.

 Clients have budgets, and it’s essential to respect them.
 The last thing anyone wants is for a dream project to become a financial nightmare.
-An architect’s role is to keep the project within the Cost of Works budget while planning for contingencies to prevent overruns.
+An architect’s role is to assist in keeping the project within the Cost of Works budget while planning for contingencies to prevent overruns.
 Clear communication is vital: if an added item or design change affects the budget, the client can make a considered decision on whether to proceed.
 Life is too short to carry the unnecessary burden of debt.

 If you’d like early clarity around budget, scope, and realistic options, our Master Plan Session is designed to help clients make informed decisions before committing to design.